aaronang/alc-the-ripper/README.md

 We set a global sub-task size in terms of the number of SHA2 hashes.

 To achieve reliability on the master, we introduce a backup master.
-The master periodically synchronise its internal data structure with the backup, and the backup is responsible to detect when the master is offline and then take over if necessary.
+The master periodically synchronises its internal data structure with the backup, and the backup is responsible for detecting when the master is offline and then take over if necessary.
 It is possible to have multiple backup masters.
 The master (leader) can be elected using the [Bully algorithm](https://en.wikipedia.org/wiki/Bully_algorithm) where new leaders are automatically elected when the current leader goes offline.
 The reliability on the slaves is achieved via the master.
 The master internally stores the task status and slave status, effectively creating checkpoints for every task.
-If the slave misses too many heartbeat messages then the master can assume it crashed and it will create a new slave by provision a new instance and start the task from the last known checkpoint.
+If the slave misses too many heartbeat messages then the master can assume it crashed and it will create a new slave by provisioning a new instance and start the task from the last known checkpoint.